The Care Your Pets Deserve

-Radiography & Ultrasound Testing in Albany, GA
+Radiography & Ultrasound Testing

 More commonly known as x-rays, radiographs are an extremely useful diagnostic tool when it comes to finding the best course of treatment for your pet.
 If a lump or abnormality is found on your pet’s body during their annual wellness exam, x-rays can help determine the size, shape or location of the abnormality.
 They are also useful for helping veterinarians discern foreign entities in the body, such as indigestible matter in your pet’s stomach, diagnosing gastrointestinal issues, heart and lung diseases and bladder stones.